vicosoft4real/Poc/README.md

 # PoC

 ###
-To Run the application , change the connectionstring to your postgres database.
+To Run the application, the following steps:

+1. Change the connection string to your Postgres database
+2. Restore the packages and build the project
+3. Run the migration: `dotnet ef database update --project src/Infrastructure/Infrastructure.csproj --startup-project src/Presentation/Presentation.csproj
+`